stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 03 (P1L3) - Design Concepts.md

 _Does the Java class inheritance mechanism increase or decrease coupling between the parent and child classes?_

 The Java class inheritance mechanism increases coupling.

+### Metaphors Quiz

+_Can you think of any other metaphors we use when talking about computers?_

+It was interesting to realize that engineers set the _on_ function as a _1_ and the _off_ function as a _0_ and kept what is mostly a backend attribute on the front of products when they shipped.